m4drat/flareon9-writeups/README.md

 You've made it so far!
 I can't believe it!
 And so many people are ahead of you!
 ```

 __TLDR__: Just, ... just do it!
 Seriously.
 Iteratively find all corner cases, deobfuscate further and further, and you will get clean flag constraints.
-In the end I've used bitwuzla-powered DSE to find the flag. (as far as I know, z3 couldn't solve it).
+In the end, I used bitwuzla-powered DSE to find the flag. (as far as I know, z3 couldn't solve it).

 Writeup link: [🛸 anode](https://m4drat.github.io/2022/11/12/flareon9-writeups.html#7--anode)